AO-StreetArt/CrazyIvan/docs/pages/quickstart.rst

 --------------------

 The recommended system for development of CrazyIvan is either Ubuntu 18.04 or CentOS7.
-You will need gcc 5.0 or greater installed to successfully compile the program.
+You will need gcc 6.0 or greater and gnu make installed to successfully compile the program.

 ``git clone https://github.com/AO-StreetArt/CrazyIvan.git``